 One level, I understand.
 The emotional rush of love can feel like falling.
 It is heady and exhilarating.
 There is too the shock of the landing – the painful moment when the first rush and swoop of love hits life’s firm realities.
 In that sense, the metaphor is apt.
 Even so, the aspect of the phrase that grates against my mind is the befuddlement of noun and verb.
 There is at least a grammatical difference between loving someone and falling in love with someone.
 In one, love is a verb.
 In the other love is a noun that happens to you.
-The second is implicitly passive, and the first active.
-Are the meanings then really one and the same?
+The second is passive, and the first active.
+How then are they the same?
 Are they not separate experiences?
 Can either stand alone?

-I am learning, though so slowly, that there is a right emotion to love.
-More than that, there is an emotion we naturally experience when love is given TO us.
+I am learning (so slowly) that there is a right emotion to love.
+There is also an emotion we experience when love is given TO us.
 First the doing, then a feeling, which brings again the doing.
 Children learn how to love because someone first gave them love.
 We love because Christ first loved us.
 Life begets life.
 Love awakens love.
 Deep calls to deep.